 Sometimes we do not ask a question because we fear getting an answer we cannot handle.
-The disciples were confused enough that their Master had demanded that they walk through Samaria (John 4:4), and then that they had no option other than to buy food at the local 'unclean' market (John 4:8).
-So when they returned and found Jesus alone with a Samaritan woman they could not think of any good reason why He was talking with her.
+The disciples were confused enough that their Master had demanded that they walk through religiously tarnished Samaria (John 4:4), and then that they had no option other than to buy food at the local 'unclean' market (John 4:8).
+So, when they returned and found Jesus alone with a Samaritan woman, they could not think of any good reason why He was talking with her.
 They were out of their depth and kept their questions to themselves.

-The disciples had not heard Jesus admit to being the Christ (Messiah), nor did they understand His wish to be with a sinful person.
-And the woman could hardly believe her ears.
-Rushing back to the town (in such a hurry that she forgot to take her water pot), she was amazed that Jesus knew all about her personal history of past relationships and had to tell everyone about the stranger she met at the well.
+The disciples had not previously heard Jesus admit to being the Christ (Messiah), nor did they understand His wish to be with a sinful person.
+As for the woman, she could hardly believe her ears.
+Rushing back to the town (in such a hurry that she forgot to take her water pot), she was amazed that Jesus knew all about her personal history of past relationships.
+She was so thrilled about her encounter that she had to tell everyone about the stranger she met at the well.
 The way she asked her question (in the Greek text) expected a negative response: "This couldn't be the Messiah, could it?"
-The woman was out of her depth: if Jesus was God's Saviour then why would He want to talk to her?
-Surely the holy One from God would only meet pure bred holy people; and she knew she was not like that.
+The woman was also out of her depth: if Jesus was God's Saviour, then why would He want to talk to her?
+Surely the holy One from God would only meet pure bred holy people; and she knew she was not like that at all.

 © Dr Paul Adams